Skip to content

 Feature Filtering

 --min-count-per-feature - Minimum total count for features to be included.
-Require --features to be specified.
 Default: 1.

 --include-feature-regex - Regular expression (modified ECMAScript grammar) to include only features matching this pattern.
 Default: include all features.